Valarauka-GH/zmk-config-Corne-ish-Zen/config/README.md

 double as Shifts when held down.
 This allows for comfortable typing of capital letters as well as shifted symbols on any layer with either hand.
+Since the layer keys are adjacent to the Shifts, shifted symbols can be typed either using the Shift key on the opposite hand, or by pressing a layer key and Shift together with same thumb as a chord.

 The concept is similar to the dual-thumb-key layers in the [Seniply](https://stevep99.github.io/seniply/)